Azure-Samples/azure-ml-federated-learning/docs/quickstart.md

       > - If someone already provisioned a demo with the same name in your subscription, change `demoBaseName` parameter to a unique value.
       > - The `./mlops/bicep/open_sandbox_setup.bicep` bicep script is a _one-off_ script that you will need to run just once.
 If you want to add a silo to an already existing setup, just run the `./mlops/bicep/modules/silos/open_internal_blob.bicep` script on its own, following the usage instructions in the docstring.
 This script can be called repeatedly to add more silos.

+    > :warning: EXPERIMENTAL :warning: alternatively, you can try provisioning a sandbox where the silos storages are kept eyes-off by a private service endpoint, accessible only by the silo compute through a vnet.
+To try it out, use template file `mlops/bicep/vnet_publicip_sandbox_setup.bicep` instead.
+All the code samples below remains the same.
+Please check the header of that bicep file to understand its capabilities and limitations.

 ## Launch the demo experiment

 In this section, we'll use a sample python script to submit a federated learning experiment to Azure ML.
 The script will need to connect to your newly created Azure ML workspace first.